 - 2.1 Effect on Capital Stock.
-At the Effective Time, by virtue of the Merger and without any action on the part of Old SAIC, New SAIC or SAIC MergerSub, or the stockholders, as applicable, of such entities: - (i) Each share of Old SAIC class A common stock, par value \$0.01 per share, issued and outstanding immediately before the Effective Time will convert into the right to receive in the aggregate two shares of New SAIC Class A preferred stock, par value \$0.0001 per share (the "New SAIC Class A Preferred Shares"); and (ii) each share of Old SAIC class B common stock, par value \$0.05 per share, issued and outstanding immediately before the Effective Time will, subject to the exercise of appraisal rights as set forth in Section 2.4 below, convert into the right to receive in the aggregate forty New SAIC Class A Preferred Shares.
-The New SAIC Class A Preferred Shares receivable by each holder as a result of such conversions will be divided among (A) shares of New SAIC series A-1 preferred stock; (B) shares of New SAIC series A-2 preferred stock; (C) shares of New SAIC series A-3 preferred stock; and (D) shares of New SAIC series A-4 preferred stock, as follows: - (1) First, subject to clause (2) and clause (3), the New SAIC Class A Preferred Shares receivable by each holder will be divided among four series of New SAIC Class A preferred stock on the following basis: - (a) 20% will be series A-1 shares; - (b) 20% will be series A-2 shares; - (c) 30% will be series A-3 shares; and - (d) 30% will be series A-4 shares. - (2) Second, any fractional shares that would otherwise be allocated to New SAIC series A-1 preferred stock, series A-2 preferred stock, series A-3 preferred stock and series A-4 preferred stock as a result of the division in clause (1) above will be aggregated and reallocated as described in clause (3) below. - (3) Third, if the total number of shares aggregated as a result of clause (2) above is one, that share will be allocated to New SAIC series A-1 preferred stock.
-If the total number of shares aggregated as a result of clause (2) above is two, then one of those shares will be allocated to New SAIC series A-1 preferred stock and one of those shares will be allocated to New SAIC series A-2 preferred stock.
-If the total number of shares aggregated as a result of clause (2) above is three, then one of those shares will be allocated to New SAIC series A-1 preferred stock, one of those shares will be allocated to New SAIC series A-3 preferred stock.
+At the Effective Time, by virtue of the Merger and without any action on the part of Old SAIC, New SAIC or SAIC MergerSub, or the stockholders, as applicable, of such entities:

+- (a) (i) Each share of Old SAIC class A common stock, par value \$0.01 per share, issued and outstanding immediately before the Effective Time will convert into the right to receive in the aggregate two shares of New SAIC Class A preferred stock, par value \$0.0001 per share (the "New SAIC Class A Preferred Shares"); and (ii) each share of Old SAIC class B common stock, par value \$0.05 per share, issued and outstanding immediately before the Effective Time will, subject to the exercise of appraisal rights as set forth in Section 2.4 below, convert into the right to receive in the aggregate forty New SAIC Class A Preferred Shares.
+The New SAIC Class A Preferred Shares receivable by each holder as a result of such conversions will be divided among (A) shares of New SAIC series A-1 preferred stock; (B) shares of New SAIC series A-2 preferred stock; (C) shares of New SAIC series A-3 preferred stock; and (D) shares of New SAIC series A-4 preferred stock, on the following basis:

+- (a) 20% will be series A-1 shares;

+- (b) 20% will be series A-2 shares;

+- (c) 30% will be series A-3 shares; and

+- (d) 30% will be series A-4 shares.